 - --help, -h

 - Print helpful information.

 - The debug flag will cause debugging information to be output upon error.
-If agload returns an exit code of 1, which means unhandled error, use the debug flag before contacting support.
-The flag also enables more verbose output and causes information to be written to agload.log.
+If agload returns an exit code of 1, which means unhandled error, use the debug option before contacting support.
+The option also causes information to be written to agload.log.
+See also the

 - --loaders COUNT, -l COUNT

 The loaders option corresponds to the number of processes which will be connecting to AllegroGraph and committing triples.
 It is for optimization of agload performance.
 The default depends on the number of physical cores on your server.
 If you have 1 or 2 cores, loaders will be set to 1.
 If you have 4 cores, loaders will be set to 3.
 For more cores it is the number of physical cores minus one. agload also has a task dispatcher process and AllegroGraph has its own processes.

 If you are not getting satisfactory performance for your load, try increasing or decreasing the number of loaders.
 If your data has no blank nodes, you may want to set the number of loaders to the number of logical cores on the machine and use

 --blank none.
 If you have files dense with blank nodes try decreasing the number of loaders to free up machine resources.
 For example on an 8 core, 48GB hyperthreaded server, we use

 --loaders 5for good performance while loading Billion Triple Challenge.
 For Lubm-8000 we use